 There is a stereotype that women buy more and more in stores, including online.
 However, according to a survey by Google.
 Market and GfK Rus, it turned out that men are willing to spend more than women.
 They also want to be sure of the originality of the purchased product.
 Women turned out to be more practical: they are worried about the date of receipt of the order and whether the size of the clothes suits them.
 In general, in online shopping, Russians most of all value free shipping, a discount on goods, including a promotional code, and the ability to receive cashback on a bank card.

 However, when November and December roll around – the main selling months of the year – many buyers are less rational.

 In sales, the principle of limitation often operates: by time or by the number of goods available on sale.
 Time limitation of the discount stimulates the fear of lost profits in consumers.
 This is why the one-day sale is causing such a stir.
 In addition, the potential buyer is more likely to be interested in the product that other users are viewing or have already bought – this is social proof that works like a crowd near the shelf in a store.

 Are store sales profitable?
 Sure.
 With promotions and discounts, they can stimulate the demand for goods that are usually bought for future use, for example, cosmetics or household chemicals.
 Also, with the help of sales, they can encourage users to try a new brand or buy a product at a higher price.

-At the same time, online stores, unlike traditional ones, have more opportunities during sales to retain and attract customers: different communication options (push notifications, email newsletters), gamification, bonuses and discounts for future purchases, discounts for Referred friend by referral link.
+At the same time, online stores, unlike traditional ones, have more opportunities during sales to retain and attract customers: different communication options (push notifications, email newsletter), gamification, bonuses, and discounts for future purchases, discounts for a Referred friends by referral link.

 However, those stores that abuse sales, promotions, and liquidations make themselves worse: users get used to discounts and are no longer ready to buy without them.
 Those stores that deliberately inflate prices before sales in order to make artificial discounts later ruin their reputation.